 - How do you reheat Ensaymada?

-If the Ensaymada is frozen, you can go ahead and thaw it on the counter before heating it in the microwave.
+If the Ensaymada is frozen, you can thaw it on the counter before heating it in the microwave.
 Heat it for thirty seconds.

 FOR MORE EASY & QUICK FILIPINO BREAD RECIPES: